xmz0601/react-acodo/README.md

-A responsive online shopping mall project with React and Bootstrap.
+This is a responsive online shopping mall project with React and Bootstrap, as well as an ongoing project.

-Haven't been finished......

 # Getting Started with Create React App